 Operation Game Thief is a New Mexico Department of Game and Fish program, which pays rewards to citizens who turn in poachers.
+OGT can also be used to report Criminal Trespass (30-14-1).
 Begun in 1977 here in New Mexico, Operation Game Thief or a similar program has now been adopted by nearly every other state.
 In short, Operation Game Thief is crime-stoppers for wildlife.
 In fact, the program was modeled after the original crime-stoppers program started by the Albuquerque, NM Police Department.

 $750 for cases involving elk and bighorn sheep;